 - To assemble the wee tarts: place a small dollop of the lemon curd into the centre of each meringue. (see picture) Top with a raspberry and a small sprig of mint.

-Coconut cupcakes with Coconut Buttercream
+Coconut Cupcakes with Coconut Buttercream

-Recipe from Canadian Living Magazine, May 2004, with one change, I used coconut milk instead of regular milk.
+The recipe is from Canadian Living Magazine, May 2004, with one change, I used coconut milk instead of regular milk.

 ½ cup (125 mL) unsalted butter, softened